YousefBahgat/Mini-Mart-App/README.md

 The app icon is set using the `flutter_launcher_icons` package.
 The configuration is specified in the `pubspec.yaml` file, which allows the app to have a custom launcher icon on both Android and iOS platforms.

 Here’s the configuration used in the project:
+# The package generates the necessary icon sizes for both platforms, and the image located at assets/appicon.png is used as the icon for the app
 ```yaml
 flutter_launcher_icons:
   android: "launcher_icon"